mean-expert-official/fireloop.io/SETUP.md

 The commands described above will install local copy of the FireLoop CLI running from the code you just cloned.

-Any change you make within the fireloop-cli code, will be immediatly reflected within the command line interface functionality.
+Any change you make within the fireloop-cli code, will be immediately reflected within the command line interface functionality.

 ## FireLoop Generator
 The FireLoop Generator is a yeoman generator that actually coordinates the setup of the project, sdk generations and it provides with the templates that transforms a regular LoopBack application into a FireLoop Application.